Jizera Railway Bridge

-The Jizera railway bridge is a railway bridge on the cog railway line Tanvald-Harrachov in the Czech Republic that was built between 1899–1902.
+The Jizera railway bridge is a railway bridge on the cog railway line Tanvald-Harrachov in the Czech Republic that was built between 1899 and 1902.
 Its main purpose was to connect the Liberec and Jablonec regions with western Silesia.

 In 1992, the 12 km section between Tanvald and Harrachov was declared a cultural heritage site.
 It is known as "Kořenov Toothed Rack Rail" (or in Czech also "Polubenka") – and features a unique more than four-kilometer long two-track Abt rack system.
 The Jizera bridge is the best known construction on this railway line.
 It consists of a steel construction and brick pillars.

 In 2014 the Czech National bank issued a 5000 CZK commemorative gold coin as part of the Bridges in the Czech republic series.
 The coin was designed by Vladimír Pavlica.

 Description

 It is a steel bridge towering on granite pillars over the Jizera river.
 It crosses the valley between the Jizera Mountains and the Giant Mountains.
 The bridge was built as part of the Hirschberg (now Jelenia Góra) - Grűnthal (later Polubný, now Kořenov) railway line (at that time running on the Prussian territory).

 The bridge length is 116.5 m, max height is 25 m, it consists of four fields, the slope of the track is horizontal and there is no rack on the bridge.